North End, Halifax: History

 The North End has traditionally been home to a number of important African Nova Scotian institutions.
 Provincial institutions like the African United Baptist Association and the Nova Scotia Association for the Advancement of Colored People were formed in the North End at New Horizons Baptist Church.
 Throughout the 20th century, Gottingen Street was the epicenter for black business and enterprise in Nova Scotia, including being home to a beauty shop and school owned by Viola Desmond.
 The North End housed one of the first Afrocentric schools in Canada, St. Patrick's-Alexandra School (closed in 2011).
-A neighbourhood with strong African Nova Scotian roots, the area has unfortunately undergone gentrification in recent years.
+A neighbourhood with strong African Nova Scotian roots, the area has undergone gentrification in recent years.
 As a result, the proportion of Black residents in the neighbourhood has fallen from 30% in 2006 to 15% in 2016.

 In 1966, the Halifax North Memorial Public Library was opened in memory of the victims of the explosion.
-Located on at 2285 Gottingen Street, the library offers a welcoming environment as well as programs that strongly reflect the diverse make-up of the community.
+Located on at 2285 Gottingen Street.